 Residential Structures: Among the residential structures, 34.20 percent are pucca houses, 40.33 percent are semi-pucca, 18.96 percent are kutcha houses and 5.67 percent are bamboo sheds.
 The average area of the residential structures assessed to be 469.80 Sq.
 Ft., irrespective of the type of residential structure.
-Majority of the residential structures are owned by the family having legal ownership of the land (48.1 percent) followed by squatters (39.4 percent) and encroachers (12.6 percent).
-Squatters and encroachers together comprise 52.0 percent of the total residential structures.
+Majority of the residential structures are owned by the family of other categories (for whom the legality of ownership could not be verified as they could not produce proper records or documents in support of their claim) (48.1 percent) followed by squatters (39.4 percent) and encroachers (12.6 percent).

 Residential Cum Business Structure: There are 78 residential cum business structures of which 44.9 percent are pucca whereas 47.4 percent are semi-pucca structures.
 Percentage of kutcha, bamboo shed and other structures are relatively less in the project locations.
 Average area of the residential cum business structures is about 452.42 Sq.
-Ft.Of the total, 19.2 percent are structures in the encroached area, 44.9 percent are of different squatters and 35.9 percent are in the legally own land.
+Ft.Of the total, 19.2 percent are structures in the encroached area, 44.9 percent are of different squatters and 35.9 percent belongs to other categories.

 Business Shop: The project area is having 694 business shops of which 53.6 percent are semipucca structures followed by 40.2 percent pucca, 3.3 percent bamboo and 2.2 percent are kutcha structures.
-About 11.4 percent shops are in encroached area (constructed by encroachers), 55.5 percent are by the squatters and 33.0 percent are on own land.
+About 11.4 percent shops are in encroached area (constructed by encroachers), 55.5 percent are by the squatters and 33.0 percent are of other categories.

-Other Structures: The project locations are also having other structures, such as sheds (169 temporary / permanent; around 3.0 percent encroachers are having such structures whereas 50.3 percent by squatters and 46.7 percent by land owners); BEDIs (13 Bedis of which 46.2 percent are of squatters and 53.8 percent by legal owner of the land); Boundary walls (61 boundaries of which 67.2 percentpucca, 29.5 percentsemi-pucca, 9.8 percent are in the encroached land and 31.1 percent are of squatters and remaining 59.0 percent are in own lands of people); toilets (158 toilets of which 81.5 percent are semi-pucca and 15.9 percentpucca structures, 3.8 percent are in encroached area and 55.1 percent by the squatters while remaining 41.1 percent are legally owned land) and Cattle sheds (328 cattle sheds of which 3.7 percent are pucca, 42.1 percent are semipucca, 27.4 percent are kutcha and remaining 26.8 percent are bamboo sheds.
-About 5.8 percent are in encroached land, 60.1 percent are under squatters and remaining 34.1 percent are of land owners)
+Other Structures: The project locations are also having other structures, such as sheds (169 temporary / permanent; around 3.0 percent encroachers are having such structures whereas 50.3 percent by squatters and 46.7 percent by other categories); BEDIs (13 Bedis of which 46.2 percent are of squatters and 53.8 percent by other categories); Boundary walls (61 boundaries of which 67.2 percentpucca, 29.5 percentsemi-pucca, 9.8 percent are in the encroached land and 31.1 percent are of squatters and remaining 59.0 percent are in different other category); toilets

+(158 toilets of which 81.5 percent are semi-pucca and 15.9 percentpucca structures, 3.8 percent are in encroached area and 55.1 percent by the squatters while remaining 41.1 percent are by other categories) and Cattle sheds (328 cattle sheds of which 3.7 percent are pucca, 42.1 percent are semi-pucca, 27.4 percent are kutcha and remaining 26.8 percent are bamboo sheds.
+About 5.8 percent are in encroached land, 60.1 percent are under squatters and remaining 34.1 percent are of other categories)